wingersonMJ/batch_randomization/README.md

 A simple randomization scheme can be used to assign samples to different batches. *In theory*, simple randomization is effective when the number of batches and batch sizes are large.
 However, this rarely reflects real-world research on biological samples, where batch sizes are limited and the number of batches is small.

-For example, a 5-year longitudinal study in our lab may process 8–12 batches, with each batch containing 34 samples.
-In such cases, simple randomization may not be sufficient to ensure that batches remain balanced across relevant covariates.

 ---

 ## Randomization and Propensity Score Checking

-To address the issue of imbalanced randomization, we implement a two-step approach:
+To address the issue of imbalanced randomization, we implement a three-step approach:
-1. Randomly assign samples to batches using simple randomization.
+1. Iteratively assign samples to batches using simple randomization.
 2. Evaluate the success of the randomization using propensity scores.
+3. Select the simple random assignment iteration with the best propensity scores.

 ### What are propensity scores?
 A **propensity score** represents the probability that a sample belongs to a particular batch, given known sample characteristics (e.g., age, biological sex).
 - High propensity scores indicate that batch assignment is not truly random, and that batch membership can be predicted using these characteristics.
 - Low propensity scores suggest that the sample characteristics are well-balanced across batches, making batch assignment less predictable.

 By iterating this process multiple times, we generate several potential randomization schemes, each with an associated propensity score.
-Researchers can then select a randomization scheme that optimally balances covariates across batches.
+Researchers can then select a randomization scheme with the lowest propensity score, which optimally balances covariates across batches.

 ---

 ## Longitudinal Data as a Unique Challenge
 Longitudinal studies — where samples are collected from the same participant across multiple time points — present an additional challenge: ideally, all samples from a single participant should be processed in the same batch to minimize within-subject variability.

 ### Key considerations: